Improving Unsupervised Constituency Parsing via Maximizing Semantic Information

+Our method is developed upon the finding of \citet{chen-etal-2024-unsupervised}: constituent structures can be predicted by searching for frequent substrings among semantically similar paraphrases.
+We extend their findings, interpreting the substring frequency statistic as a dominating term in our proposed substring-semantics information metric and applying it to improve unsupervised PCFG training.
+As we will see in Section~\ref{sec:exp-improvements}, our method significantly outperforms theirs in three out of the four languages tested.

-PCFG induction is currently the state-of-the-art method for training unsupervised constituency parsers \citep{liu-etal-2023-simple,yang-etal-2021-neural}.
-This method trains a binary PCFG parser over a text corpus by maximizing the average LL of the corpus.
-A PCFG is a generative model defined by a tuple $(NT, T, R, S, \pi)$, where $NT$ is the set of non-terminal symbols, $T$ is the set of terminal symbols, $R$ is the set of production rules, $S$ is the start symbol, and $\pi$ is the probability distribution over the rules.
+PCFG is currently the state-of-the-art non-ensemble model for unsupervised constituency parsing \citep{liu-etal-2023-simple,yang-etal-2021-neural}.
+Previous research trains binary PCFG parsers on a text corpus by maximizing the average LL of the corpus.
+PCFG is a generative model defined by a tuple $(NT, T, R, S, \pi)$, where $NT$ is the set of non-terminal symbols, $T$ is the set of terminal symbols, $R$ is the set of production rules, $S$ is the start symbol, and $\pi$ is the probability distribution over the rules.
 The generation process starts with the start symbol $S$ and iteratively applies non-terminal expansion rules ($A\rightarrow BC: A, B, C\in NT$) or terminal rewriting rules ($A\rightarrow w: A\in NT, w\in T$) until it produces a complete sentence $x$.
 We can represent the generation process with a tree-shaped structure $t$.
 The PCFG assigns a probability for each distinct way of generating $x$, defining a distribution $P(x, t)$.
 The Inside-Outside algorithm \citep{Baker_1979} provides an efficient solution for computing the total sentence probability $P(x)=\mathop{\sum}_{t}P(x, t)$.
-The algorithm constructs a $\beta(s, A)$ table that records the total probability of generating a substring $s$ of $x$ from the non-terminal $A$.
+It constructs a $\beta(s, A)$ table that records the total probability of generating a substring $s$ of $x$ from the non-terminal $A$.
 The sentence probability can be calculated as $P(x)=\beta(x, S)$, the probability of $x$ being generated from the start symbol $S$.
 The $\beta(x, S)$ quantity is commonly referred to as $Z(X)$ \citep{eisner-2016-inside}.
-Besides the total sentence probability, the $\beta$ table can also be used to calculate the span-posterior probability of $s$ being a constituent \citep{eisner-2016-inside} (Equation~\ref{eq:spanposterior}).\footnote{We explain the derivation in more detail in Section~\ref{appendix:span-posterior-by-bp}.}
+Besides the total sentence probability, the $\beta$ table can also be used to calculate the span-posterior probability of $s$ being a constituent \citep{eisner-2016-inside} (Equation~\ref{eq:spanposterior}).\footnote{We explain the derivation in more detail in Section~\ref{appendix:span-posterior-by-bp}.} \begin{small}